-Hands down, this is the best barbecue in NYC.
-You’re probably going to have to wait an hour in line to get it, and your clothing is going to smell like a delicious bonfire when you leave - and it’s 100% worth it.
-Get the brisket, get a giant beef rib, and get two lamb belly banh mis.
-Eat one of the banh mis, and put the other on a pedestal in your home so that your occasional guests can admire it.
+You’re probably going to have to wait an hour in line to get what is undoubtedly some of the best BBQ ever to grace this city.
+Once you make it through the line at this Red Hook institution, get the brisket, a giant beef rib, and the lamb belly bánh mi.
 If you’re with a group (which you should be), add some brisket tacos and Jamaican jerk baby back ribs.
 Both are excellent, but they’re more like supporting actors.
-If you’ve never been here, make some weekend plans to stop by this Red Hook barbecue spot, and bring a book to read in line.
+If you’ve never been here, make some weekend plans to stop by, and bring a book to read in line.

 If you don’t have the time or patience to wait in line at Hometown, we suggest you check out Morgan’s in Prospect Heights.
 This place opened in 2013, and it’s still making some of our favorite Texas-style barbecue in the city.
 The fatty brisket is tender and moist, and the pork ribs come covered in a thick, salty bark with a nice char.
 There’s a big dining room with brick walls and wood ceiling beams, and it’s usually pretty easy to find a table.

-The menu at Fette Sau changes daily, and unless you stalk their Instagram, you won’t know what’s available until you walk into the converted garage in Williamsburg and see what’s written on the chalkboard menu.
-Assuming they haven’t sold out yet (fairly common on weekends), they pretty much always have brisket and pork ribs.
-Order both and ask for a lean cut of brisket, which crumbles as you cut into it, as well as plenty of sides, like the burnt end baked beans.
-Take your number from the counter, and order something from the long draft list at the bar before sitting at a communal picnic table inside or on the small outdoor patio.
+The menu at Fette Sau changes regularly, and unless you stalk their Instagram, you won’t know what’s available until you see what’s written on the chalkboard menu.
+Assuming they haven’t sold out (fairly common on weekends), they pretty much always have brisket and pork ribs.
+Order both and ask for a lean cut of brisket, which crumbles as you cut into it, as well as plenty of sides like the burnt end baked beans.
+This BBQ spot is in a converted garage in Williamsburg, and you can grab something from the long draft list before sitting at a communal picnic table inside or on the patio.

-Mable’s is within a couple blocks of three very trendy hotels in the middle of Williamsburg, but once you get your order of Frito pie, you’ll feel like you’re in some town from Friday Night Lights.
-The ultimate Texas snack food - chili and cheese on top of Frito’s served in the bag - is served at this big, table-service spot near the river.
-Along with the Frito pie, ordering here is easy.
-Get the deluxe platter, which comes with three meats - brisket, pulled chicken, and pulled pork - and three sides.
-Feel free to mix up the sides, except for the mac and cheese.
+Mable’s is within a couple blocks of three trendy hotels in the middle of Williamsburg, but once you get your order of Frito pie, you’ll feel like you’re in some town from Friday Night Lights.
+Ordering here is easy.
+Get the deluxe platter, which comes with brisket, pulled chicken, pulled pork, and three sides of your choosing.
+Be sure to get the mac and cheese.
 That’s non-negotiable.

 New York doesn’t have a regional BBQ style, which means that BBQ spots here can pick and choose different meats, cooking styles, and sauces from around the country.
 No place takes that to heart like Dinosaur BBQ, which serves everything from St Louis-style ribs and Memphis-style pulled pork to Creole deviled eggs.
-The grilled, sweet ribs and the smoked jumbo chicken wings are both great, but no matter what meats you order, make sure to get a few orders of the lightly crunchy fried green tomatoes that come with a ranch-based dipping sauce.
+The grilled ribs and smoked jumbo chicken wings are both great, but make sure to get a few orders of the fried green tomatoes that come with a ranch-based dipping sauce.
 The location in Harlem is similar to the one in Gowanus in that it feels like a big warehouse that’s been converted into a barn, and it’s great for groups and kids.

-Even if it were raining outside and you couldn’t hang out in the courtyard listening to live music, and even if they somehow ran out of the Kansas City-style (sweet, thick, and tangy) BBQ sauce that makes pretty much anything delicious, you’d still be happy at John Brown.
-That’s because you could still order the burnt ends.
-The smoky, tender, bark-covered bites of meat are the best thing here, and one of our favorite BBQ orders in the city.
+Even if it were raining outside and you couldn’t hang out in the courtyard, and even if they somehow ran out of their sweet, tangy Kansas City-style BBQ sauce that makes pretty much anything delicious, you’d still be happy at John Brown in Long Island City.
+All you really need is an order of their burnt ends.
+The smoky, tender, bark-covered bites of meat are the best thing here and one of our favorite BBQ orders in the city.

-Some of the BBQ spots on this list have outdoor space, but none of them can compete with Pig Beach.
-The courtyard at this indoor/outdoor space next to the Gowanus Canal is about the size of a quidditch pitch.
+Many of the BBQ spots on this list have outdoor space, but none of them can compete with Pig Beach.
+The courtyard at this restaurant next to the Gowanus Canal is about the size of a quidditch pitch.
 The best thing here is the very messy cheeseburger that you can get with one, two, or three patties.
-But if you want more traditional BBQ, then get the sampler platter, which includes brown sugar and honey glazed ribs, as well as a quarter pound of any three meats for $34.
-It’s best here during the summer, when you can spend the afternoon drinking frozen cocktails with a big group of friends while feeding cornbread to other people’s dogs.
+But if you want more traditional BBQ, get the sampler platter, which includes ribs, pork shoulder, and turkey.
+Come here in the summertime, when you can spend an afternoon drinking frozen cocktails with friends while feeding cornbread to other people’s dogs.